2nd Maccabees Chapter 7

 7:22 I can’t tell how y’all came into my womb: It wasn’t me who gave you life and breath, or was it me that made each part of every one of you;

-7:23 Without a doubt the Creator of the world, who formed the generation of man, and found out the beginning of all things, will also of his own mercy give you breath and life again, as y’all now regard not your own selves for his laws’ sake.
+7:23 Without a doubt the Creator of the world, who made the beginning of man, and planned the origin of all things, will also of his mercy give you breath and life again, since you have no concern for yourselves for the sake of his laws* The expression belongs to the Greek jurisprudence, but for the author “the laws” are fundamentally “the Law” or “the Torah” – From the New Jerusalem Bible.

-7:28 I beg you, my son, look on the heavensהַשָּׁמַיִם
+7:28 I beg you, my son, look at the heavensהַשָּׁמַיִם

 Pronunciation: hah’-shaw-mah’-yim Hebrew Noun: Common Masculine Plural Absolute – the visible heavens, the abode of the stars like the visible universe, the sky, the atmosphere For more info click here